meslubi2021/google-ctf/2024/quals/web-postviewer3/README.md

 This was the core idea of the challenge but unfortunately by wanting to introduce a race-condition part and having an unpredictable flag filename, I introduced an easier unintended solution.
-Players could achieve the collistion by forcing the application to set a custom `salt` (intended) but fully controlled (unintended) which can be used smuggle the origin of player exploits quite easily.
+Players could achieve the collistion by forcing the application to set a custom `salt` (intended), fully controlled (unintended), which can be used smuggle the origin of player exploits quite easily.

 ## Race-condition